joagre/ratatoskr/ideas/r.md

 Everything is an expression.

-Nothing can be declared in the global context except for the mandatory main function which **must** be declared in the global context (by one of the modules constituting an application).
+Nothing can be declared in the global context except for a mandatory main function which **must** be declared there (by one of the modules constituting an application).

 ```
 fn main(args) {